On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Introduction

-The results of the above theorem can be adapted to strong $G_2$ and $\mathrm{Spin}(7)$ manifolds, $(M^7, g, H, \varphi)$ and $(M^8, g, H, \phi)$, respectively, with torsion a $\h\nabla$-covariantly constant 3-form $H$.
-These can be seen as special cases of the theorem \ref{th:gdec}.
-The geometries of such manifolds are described in {\bf theorems} \ref{cor:g2} and \ref{cor:spin7}, respectively.
+This statement is a collection of results obtained by Agricola, Ferreira, and Friedrich in \cite{AFF}.
+Here, we shall outline some of the steps in the proof of the above statement.
+This will be used later as the results of the above theorem can be adapted to strong $G_2$ and $\mathrm{Spin}(7)$ manifolds, $(M^7, g, H, \varphi)$ and $(M^8, g, H, \phi)$, respectively, with torsion a $\h\nabla$-covariantly constant 3-form $H$.
+The geometries of such manifolds are described in {\bf Theorems} \ref{cor:g2} and \ref{cor:spin7}, respectively.
 It is found that in all cases, such manifolds are locally isometric to either a group manifold or to a product of a hyper-K\"ahler manifold with a group manifold.
 We provide a list of all cases that can occur.
-We also give the classification of all complete, simply connected strong $G_2$ and $\mathrm{Spin}(7)$ manifolds that satisfy the hypotheses of theorem \ref{th:gdec}, see also the remarks that accompany the theorems \ref{cor:g2} and \ref{cor:spin7} below.
+We also give the classification of all complete, simply connected strong $G_2$ and $\mathrm{Spin}(7)$ manifolds that satisfy the hypotheses of Theorem \ref{th:gdec}, see also the remarks that accompany the Theorems \ref{cor:g2} and \ref{cor:spin7} below.

-The result in theorem \ref{th:gdec} can be used to simplify similar statements that have already been made in the literature for strong KT, CYT and HKT manifolds, \cite{bfg, btp, bfgv}.
-The proof for strong KT, strong CYT and strong HKT manifolds has the additional difficulty of demonstrating the splitting of the complex structure.
-The results are described in the {\bf theorems} \ref{th:KTCYT} and \ref{th:HKT} for completeness.
+The result in Theorem \ref{th:gdec} can be used to simplify similar statements that have already been made in the literature for strong KT, CYT and HKT manifolds, \cite{qzfz, bfg, btp, bfgv}.
+The proof for strong KT, strong CYT and strong HKT manifolds has the additional difficulty of demonstrating the splitting of the complex structure(s).
+The results are described in the {\bf Theorems} \ref{th:KTCYT} and \ref{th:HKT} for completeness.

-The outcome of all these results is that requiring $H$ to be $\h\nabla$-covariantly constant is rather restrictive to give examples of KT, CYT and HKT manifolds that are not products of group manifolds with other spaces.
-We investigate the question on whether $\h\nabla$-covariantly constant requirement can be replaced with a weaker condition, like for example that the (pointwise) length, $|H|$, of $H$ is constant.
-Under such an assumption and for $(M,g,H)$ compact, steady, generalised Ricci soliton, an application of the formula stated in proposition \ref{prop:gsrs} and proven in \cite{gpew}, implies that $H$ is harmonic.
+The outcome of all these results is that requiring $H$ to be $\h\nabla$-covariantly constant is rather restrictive to give examples of strong KT, CYT and HKT manifolds that are not products of group manifolds with other spaces.
+We investigate the question on whether the $\h\nabla$-covariantly constant requirement can be replaced with a weaker condition, like for example that the (pointwise) length, $|H|$, of $H$ is constant.
+Under such an assumption and for $(M,g,H)$ a compact steady generalised Ricci soliton, an application of the formula stated in Proposition \ref{prop:gsrs} and proven in \cite{gpew}, implies that $H$ is harmonic.
 We explore this and point out that for a positive definite Riemann curvature, $H$ is $\nabla$-covariantly constant.
-This and some additional properties are described in proposition \ref{prop:Hdec}.
+This and some additional properties are described in Proposition \ref{prop:Hdec}.